Best Walmart Prime Day deals: Save on Google Pixel Buds, Beats headphones and more

-Amazon Prime Day may have its first day of sales done and dusted, but Walmart is not to be outdone: The retail giant launched a four-day sale called Deals for Days to compete with Amazon, and it's well underway!
-Below, we've rounded up the best deals we've seen so far from Walmart, including some that outdo Amazon on price.
+Amazon Prime Day has its first day of sales in the rearview mirror, but Walmart is not to be outdone: The retail giant launched a four-day sale called Deals for Days to compete with Amazon, and it's well underway.
+Below, we've rounded up the best deals we've seen so far from Walmart, including some that beat Amazon on price.

 You'll also find amazing bargains on Switch games including The Legend of Zelda: Link's Awakening, Super Mario Odyssey and Luigi's Mansion 3.
 Plus, you can find discounts on everything from robot vacuums to Kamado grills.
 Keep reading for the best Walmart deals worth shopping for.